Planning for construction

 The feedback received during consultation indicated a high level of support for the proposed pool upgrade and recognition of the facility’s heritage significance.
 Comments included support for the proposed increase in size to the pool area and the choice of construction materials that reflects the current heritage structure.

 Some concerns were raised about risks to marine ecology and the impact on traffic and parking once the pool is upgraded.
+The Department of Primary Industry (Fisheries) approved relocation of the resident seahorses to purpose-made seahorse hotels.

 The full engagement report is available to read by clicking the button below.

-Features of the proposed design include:
+Features of the pool renewal include:

 • Pool enlargement (see the concept plan below) to improve user experience on busy days, cater for population growth and align with other elements in the park Masterplan, including the newly built sandstone bleachers and showers.